-He grew up White.
-Now he identifies as Black.
-Brazil grapples with racial redefinition.
+Some Brazilians long considered themselves White.
+Now many identify as Black as U.S. protests inspire racial redefinition.

 And others said they didn’t see what all of the fuss was about.

-“Race couldn’t exist,” reasoned Carlos Lacerda, a city council candidate in southeastern city of Araçatuba, who described himself as White in 2016 and Black this year.
+“Race couldn’t exist,” reasoned Carlos Lacerda, a city council candidate in the southeastern city of Araçatuba, who described himself as White in 2016 and Black this year.
 “It’s nationalism, and that’s it.
 Race is something I’d never speak about.”

 “We have way more important things to talk about than my race,” said Ribamar Antônio da Silva, a city council member seeking reelection in the southeastern city of Osasco.